jdbrew/M-L-Personas/Personas/ml_framework_personas-stage1.md

 - **Awareness of Structural Inequality:** Understands homophobia and heteronormativity.
 Aware of class barriers to progression.
 Recognises estates staff undervalued despite critical role.
 Increasingly aware of audism (discrimination against deaf people) and how built environment and communication culture disable.
 Understands intersections of class, sexuality, educational background, disability.
 Recognises hearing privilege existed before.
 - **Experience Challenging Power:** Challenges homophobic language directly (has authority now to do so).
 Advocates for estates staff recognition and development.
 Mentors apprentices and those from technical backgrounds.
 Visible about civil partnership.
 Advocates for deaf access (captions, BSL, visual alerts).
 Challenges phone-centric communication.
 Requests adjustments for meetings.
 Educates colleagues about hearing loss and communication access.
 - **Recognition of Privilege:** White, male, cisgender, financially secure, homeowner, professional middle class position.
 Partner also in stable employment.
 Grammar school education gave opportunities not available to all working class peers.
 Hearing privilege for first 32 years of life.
 Acquired hearing loss as adult means already established career (harder for those deaf from birth/childhood).
 - **Commitment to Justice:** Committed to inclusive workplace for LGBTQ+ staff.
 Wants estates profession recognised and valued.
 Supports vocational and apprenticeship routes.
 Advocates for working class staff progression.
+Committed to deaf access and communication rights.

 ### Learning Readiness